skylot/jadx/README.md

-  -dr, --output-dir-res               - output directory for resources -r, --no-res                        - do not decode resources -s, --no-src                        - do not decompile source code --single-class                      - decompile a single class --output-format                     - can be 'java' or 'json', default: java -e, --export-gradle                 - save as android gradle project -j, --threads-count                 - processing threads count, default: 4
+  -dr, --output-dir-res               - output directory for resources -r, --no-res                        - do not decode resources -s, --no-src                        - do not decompile source code --single-class                      - decompile a single class, full name, raw or alias --single-class-output               - file or dir for write if decompile a single class --output-format                     - can be 'java' or 'json', default: java -e, --export-gradle                 - save as android gradle project -j, --threads-count                 - processing threads count, default: 4